Help dry hair look good for less!

 Dry Hair Needs Leave-In Conditioner

 My daughter has the same problem with dry hair and split ends.
 I use VO5 leave-in conditioner that you buy at Wal-Mart.
-The cost is only $3.50 or so.
 It really does wonders.
 You only need a little bit so a tube will last for a long time.

 Split Ends Cannot Be Repaired

 As a Cosmetologist, I can tell you that you can never repair a split end.
 It must be cut off or it will continue to split up the hair shaft.
 There are products out there that will cover up the damage but not eliminate it forever.
 I suggest that you get a good trim, keep blow dryers and heat tools to a minimum, and work on preventing damage in the first place.
 If you are planning on donating your hair, donate healthy hair.
 Damaged hair will just get thrown away and your good deed will be wasted.

 I was told by a longtime beautician to put about a tablespoon of regular hair conditioner in a spray bottle and fill the rest of the way with water.
 Shake well before using and spray on hair at night.
 I also twist my hair up after this in a bun with a nice soft fabric band.
 After just a few days, my hair was softer than ever before.